 Earlier in the Day:

-It was a relatively busy start to the week on the economic calendar this morning.
-The Aussie Dollar was in play by proxy, with economic data from China in focus.
+It was a relatively quiet start to the day on the economic calendar this morning.
+The Japanese Yen was in action early this morning, with GDP numbers in focus.

 For the EUR

 It’s a quiet day ahead on the economic calendar.
 French nonfarm payrolls for the 2nd quarter are due out.
 Barring dire numbers, however, there should be limited impact on the EUR.

 Away from the economic calendar, COVID-19 news and central bank chatter will remain the focal point.